The Atrium Health Wake Forest Baptist Sports Physical Therapy team is currently recruiting for our first cohort of residents to begin August 1, 2023.

 Program Mission

-The Wake Forest Baptist Sports Physical Therapy Residency is designed to further develop physical therapists’ clinical expertise, skills and decision making in sports physical therapy while delivering the highest quality of care and clinical outcomes to athletes of all ages and competitive levels.
-Graduates will be prepared to serve the athletic and active community as leaders and mentors, and to reflect the core values of the American Physical Therapy Association .
+The Atrium Health Sports Physical Therapy Residency is designed to further develop physical therapists’ clinical expertise, skills and decision making in sports physical therapy while delivering the highest quality of care and clinical outcomes to athletes of all ages and competitive levels.
+Graduates will be prepared to serve the athletic and active community as leaders and mentors, and to reflect the core values of the American Physical Therapy Association.

 Program Description

-The residency is a full-time, one year program, beginning in August 2023.
+The residency is a full-time, one year program.
+Our first cohort began the program on August 1, 2023.
 Residents are employed by Atrium Health and receive a salary that is based on direct patient care hours.
 It is a full-time position with a full benefits package.
 Residents participate in direct patient care at Sports Medicine – Stratford outpatient clinic and the Wake Forest University athletic training room in Winston-Salem, and Carolinas Rehabilitation - Randolph Rd outpatient clinic in Charlotte, North Carolina.
 Patient care will include a minimum of 150 hours of 1:1 mentoring with an assigned faculty mentor.
-The resident will also participate in a minimum of 200 hours of on-field athletic event coverage at local high schools and Wake Forest University.
+The resident will also participate in a minimum of 200 hours of on-field athletic event coverage at local high schools, Wake Forest University in Winston-Salem and Queens College in Charlotte.

 Additional time will include:

-- Research opportunities with the state-of-the-art Wake Forest University pitching lab and the Human Performance and Biodynamics Lab
+• Research opportunities with the state-of-the-art Wake Forest University pitching lab and the Charlotte Campus Human Performance and Biodynamics Lab

 The program’s curriculum is developed from the most recent version of the American Board of Physical Therapy Residency and Fellowship Education’s Description of Residency Practice (DRP).